 Conclusion

-As the trends mentioned above continue to play out in 2024, many insurers will use both internal resources and independent expertise to reconfigure operating models, plan for and execute robust remediation efforts, develop new products, improve existing customer interaction capabilities, and strengthen regimes for ever-changing compliance requirements.
+As the trends above continue to play out in 2024, many insurers will use internal resources and independent expertise to reconfigure operating models, plan for and execute robust remediation efforts, develop new products, improve existing customer interaction capabilities, and strengthen regimes for ever-changing compliance requirements.
 At the same time, advances in data mining and analytics decision-support tools, combined with cloud-based technologies, will allow them to more efficiently and effectively assess and price customer risk exposures, process claims, manage fraud, and perform other critical functions — all of which will be used to pursue their growth strategies and other key business objectives.

 In short, today’s insurance executives are confronted with market disruptors at unprecedented rates.
-Stakeholders will rely on them to properly address these difficulties by identifying and implementing appropriate solutions as they adjust to the changing business environment.
+Stakeholders will rely on them to adequately address these difficulties by identifying and implementing appropriate solutions as they adjust to the changing business environment.